FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 2. Application Software:
 EAP servers and clients are expected to make their software recognize these names as special and treat them differently.
 This document discusses that behavior.
 EAP peers should recognize these names as special, and should refuse to allow users to enter them in any interface.
-EAP servers and RADIUS servers should recognize the "eap.arpa" domain as special, and refuse to do dynamic discovery ({{?RFC7585}}) for it.
+EAP servers and RADIUS servers should recognize the eap.arpa. domain as special, and refuse to do dynamic discovery ({{?RFC7585}}) for it.

 3. Name Resolution APIs and Libraries:
 Writers of these APIs and libraries are not expected to recognize these names or treat them differently.